 - Develop strategies to improve the stability and cyclability (charging/discharging cycles) of electrode materials

-- Material Science: Researchers in material science can utilize this technology to:-
+- Materials Science: Researchers in materials science can utilize this technology to:

 - Investigate the behavior of catalysts used in fuel cells and other electrochemical devices during operation